sharonse424/Chalenge_Blacky_yg/README.md

 Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

 **WHAT ARE BRANCHES IN GITHUB ?**
+Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You always create a branch from an existing branch.
+Typically, you might create a new branch from the default branch of your repository.